 Many factors impact how much your car’s worth:

 Every vehicle has a unique history, which could include things like odometer readings, previous damage records and more – which can impact how much it’s worth.

 Give them a CARFAX Canada Vehicle History Report to provide third-party validation of the vehicle’s history, even accident history, and help provide peace of mind that any damage has been repaired properly and the vehicle is in the same condition you say it is.

-Did you know 45% of the vehicles searched by CARFAX Canada have an active lien?
+Did you know over 40% of the vehicles searched by CARFAX Canada have an active lien?
 A car lien is an interest in the car that the owner grants to another party (such as a bank, financial institution, or other party), usually as security or collateral for a debt, and it remains attached to the vehicle until that debt is paid – even if that vehicle changes hands.

 As a buyer, you could end up responsible for any money owing on the vehicle you purchase, so it’s important to make sure a vehicle is lien-free before you buy.

 Keeping up to date with regular service like oil changes, tire rotations, alignment and brake inspections increases the value of your used car by providing the new buyer with assurance that the vehicle has been properly cared for.
 You can charge a little bit more for a vehicle with records of regular service history than without, because, if the buyer questions your asking price, you can provide them your service records as added peace of mind that the vehicle is in good shape.

 Any used car buyer will want to be confident in the condition of the vehicle they’re considering buying.
 Be upfront about anything that’s occurred in the vehicle’s history and what has been done to repair it – and provide them with a car history report to back up this information.
 Be proud of your vehicle’s ‘clean’ history, or be upfront about damage that’s occurred in the past.